Budd Rail Diesel Car: Background

 The self-propelled railcar was not a new concept in North American railroading.
 Beginning in the 1880s railroads experimented with steam-powered railcars on branch lines, where the costs of operating a conventional steam locomotive-hauled set of cars was prohibitive.
 These cars failed for several reasons: the boiler and engine were too heavy, water and fuel took up too much space, and high maintenance costs eliminated whatever advantage was gained from reducing labor costs.
 In the 1900s steam railcars gave way to gasoline, led by the McKeen Motor Car Company, which produced 152 between 1905 and 1917.
 The J. G. Brill Company sold over 300 railbuses in the 1920s.
-Newcomer Electro-Motive Corporation, working with the Winton Motor Carriage Company, dominated the market at the end of the 1920s but had exited it completely by 1932 as the Great Depression gutted rail traffic.
+Newcomer Electro-Motive Corporation, working with the Winton Motor Carriage Company, dominated the market at the end of the 1920s but had left it completely by 1932 as the Great Depression gutted rail traffic.

-The Budd Company entered the market in 1932, just as EMC exited.
-Up to that time Budd was primarily an automotive parts subcontractor, but had pioneered methods for working with stainless steel, including the technique of shot welding to join pieces of stainless steel.
+The Budd Company entered the market in 1932, just as EMC left.
+Until then, Budd had been mainly an automotive parts subcontractor, but had pioneered methods for working with stainless steel, including the technique of shot welding to join stainless steel components.
 This permitted the construction of cars which were both light and strong.
-Budd partnered with Michelin to construct several rubber-tyred stainless steel rail cars powered by gasoline and diesel engines.
+Budd partnered with Michelin to construct several rubber-tired stainless steel rail cars powered by gasoline and diesel engines.
 These saw service with the Reading Company, Pennsylvania Railroad, and Texas and Pacific Railway.
-The cars were underpowered, the tires proved prone to blowouts and derailments, and the cars were unsuccessful.
+The cars were under-powered, the tires proved prone to blowouts and derailments, and the cars were unsuccessful.

 Budd revived its railcar concept after diesel engines with a suitable combination of power and weight became available in 1938, although with more conventional steel wheels.
 In 1941 Budd built the Prospector for the Denver and Rio Grande Western Railroad.
 This was a two-car diesel multiple unit.
 Each car had a pair of 192 hp diesel engines and was capable of independent operation.
 The cars were constructed of stainless steel and included a mix of coach and sleeping accommodations.
 The design was popular with the public but undone by the difficult operating conditions on the D&RGW.
 It was withdrawn in July 1942, apparently another failure.
 However, several technical advances during the Second World War encouraged Budd to try again.